DBX12/envManager/README.md

 No, circular dependencies are resolved without looping endlessly.

+### Can I use multiple configuration files?

+Yes, since version 1.4.0 you can create `.envManager.yml` files in any directory.
+When running an envManager command, all config files from the current working directory up to the root are loaded with decreasing priority (meaning the config file in the current working directory overrides one closer to the file system root and the one in your home directory).
+You can view the discovered config files and their order by running `envManager debug files`.

 ## Extending envManager

 The envManager can be easily extended by programming other storage adapters.
 Each storage adapter must implement the